marcusgia2505/classsExGameInstructions/docs/Programming.rst

 	**Function** retrieves the average of a variable over all participants grouped by their role.

 	**Returns** an array with role ID as index and the average value for each role.
-If not available, it return :php:`null`.
+If not available, it returns :php:`null`.

 	**Arguments** are: